 - 1. The Authority's policy for imposing a financial penalty is set out in Chapter 6 of DEPP.
 In respect of conduct occurring on or after 6 March 2010, the Authority applies a five-step framework to determine the appropriate level of financial penalty.
-DEPP 6.5A sets out the details of the five-step framework that applies in respect of financial penalties imposed on firms. - 2.
-The application of the Authority's penalty policy is set out below in relation to Bar's breaches of Principles 2 and 7.
+DEPP 6.5B sets out the details of the five-step framework that applies in respect of financial penalties imposed on individuals in non-market abuse cases - 2.
+The application of the Authority's penalty policy is set out below in relation to Mr Redgrave's breach of Statement of Principle 6.